 The Feast of Sacrifice in Turkey

-The Feast of Sacrifice (Kurban Bayramı) is a four-day religious festival in Turkey, and just like the Ramadan Festival, the Feast of Sacrifice is also an official public holiday.
-The Feast of Sacrifice is celebrated by not only many people in Turkey but also millions of people around the world with devotion.
+The Feast of Sacrifice (Kurban Bayrami in Turkish) is a four-day religious festival in Turkey, and just like the Ramadan Festival, the Feast of Sacrifice is also an official public holiday.
+The Feast of Sacrifice is celebrated by many people in Turkey and millions of people around the world with devotion.

 Since only wealthy families could afford to buy an animal or meat, traditionally, one-third of the sacrificed animal’s meat is shared with the family, neighbors, and relatives, and two-thirds of the meat is given to the poor and the needy.
 The Feast of Sacrifice in Turkey is a time of taking care of and helping the poor.
 During this festival, many people in Turkey not only give away meat for those who need it, but they also make all types of donations for the poor and needy, including sending provisions, buying clothes and other basics, donating money, etc.